Greenland Telescope: Progress and current status

-Between 2013 and 2015, the Taiwanese Academia Sinica Institute of Astronomy and Astrophysics modified the telescope so that it would better work in the cold environment of the Arctic.
+Between 2013 and 2015, after successful retrieval of the original telescope from New Mexico, the Taiwanese Academia Sinica Institute of Astronomy and Astrophysics modified the telescope in collaboration with the National Chung-Shan Institute of Science and Technology and China Steel so that it would better work in the cold environment of the Arctic.
+The modifications included equipment housings for the freezing conditions, deicing mechanisms and a renewed pedestal.
 The telescope was shipped to Greenland in July 2016 and re-assembled in July 2017 at Thule Air Base in north-western Greenland.
-The telescope took its first image on 25th of December 2017.
+The telescope took its first image on the 25th of December 2017.

 An update on "Construction, Commissioning, and Operations" of the telescope at Pituffik Space Base (the revised name for the complex) was published on ArXiv in July 2023, describing "the lessons learned from the operations in the Arctic regions, and the prospect of the telescope."
-One of the systems tested was the location system; when the telescope is deployed on the ice cap summit, it will move with the ground it is mounted on.
+One of the systems tested was the location system; When the telescope is deployed on the ice cap summit, it will move with the ground it is mounted on.
 Establishing the telescope's geographical position to the required accuracy of 5m required about an hour of observation time.
 The snow and ice removal systems were also successfully tested.

 The telescope will be deployed at the Summit Station research camp, located at the highest point of the Greenland ice sheet.